thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Churn and its tributaries
 - Flooding remains possible.

 Flooding of low lying land and roads is expected to continue.
 River levels along the River Churn remain high, particularly in Cerney Wick.
-The weather forecast is dry for Wednesday and Thursday.
+The weather forecast is dry on Christmas and Boxing Day.
 We expect river levels to remain high over the next few days.

 We are closely monitoring the situation.

 Avoid using low lying footpaths and any bridges near local watercourses.
 Go to River levels online for updates on current river levels.

-This message will be updated by 12:00PM, midday, on the 25 December 2025 or as the situation changes.
+This message will be updated by 12:00PM, midday, on the 26 December 2025 or as the situation changes.

 - Flood alert: River Windrush from Bourton to Newbridge
 - The flood risk remains for the area.